 In common with a number of VCTs, the Company has a dividend reinvestment scheme which was introduced in November 2014.
+During the year to 31 January 2018 10,335,362 shares were issued under the DRIS, returning \pounds 5.4 million to the Company.

 This is an attractive scheme for investors who do not need income, but would prefer to benefit from additional income tax relief on their re-invested dividend.
-I hope that shareholders will find this scheme beneficial.
+The final dividend referred to above will be eligible for the DRIS.